 It is "the word of God living in us"; it is, so to speak, the real "infallible Bible," the fulfillment of Jesus' ancient promise of the "Spirit of truth," that silent but discernible perception of "God within," the touchstone of what's real, a guidance for which humankind has sought for thousands of years.

 It should also be pointed out that the too-ready defense of "mistranslation" quickly becomes self-defeating.
-We are told that God has not only given us an infallible book but he himself is "all powerful this" and "omni-that"; but if we claim "mistranslation" as antidote to hundreds or thousands of charges of errancy, then where is the unlimited power of God to get a clear message out to the world?
+We are told that God has not only given us an infallible book but that he himself is "all powerful this" and "omni-that"; but, if we claim "mistranslation" as antidote to hundreds or thousands of charges of errancy, then where is the unlimited power of God to get a clear message out to the world?
 What good are the purported "pure and holy words" of the Bible if no one can get at their true meaning? - buried under interminable layers of copyists' and translators' human error.
-We are to be judged by every word in a so-called perfect book? - but no one, certainly not the common man on the street, knows what those true, original words are?
+We are to be judged, it is said, by every word in a so-called perfect book - but no one knows what those true, original words are?
 This is nonsense.